Breathable Insulation

-Sheeps Wool Insualtion
+Sheeps Wool Insulation

-We are a big fan of Sheep’s Wool Insulation.
-It’s a lovely natural product and is cost effective.
-It is highly breathable and provides great insulation values.
-There has been some negative press about Sheep’s Wool and moths.
 However if you do some more in depth research, it can be seen that this was really isolated to a few very early batches.
 Sheep’s Wools is used by The National Trust and numerous other conservation bodies and is completely safe.
 We have used it on countless buildings to great effect.

 Its great for insulting stud walls, lofts, roof spaces and anywhere where a flexible batt type insulation is required.